Olubusolami-R/trivia-app-project/README.md

 ## Acknowledgements

-To the alx-t team and every alx-t learner staying up till 3 am.
-We'll make it through.
+Super grateful to the ALX team for the opportunity.